Files

 Introduction

 FME supports a Cloud Optimized Image called Meta Raster Format (MRF).
-Developed by NASA's Jet Propulsion Laboratory, MRF data allows for efficient raster accessing, loading and processing - not at the expense of your computer.
+Developed by NASA's Jet Propulsion Laboratory, MRF data allows for efficient raster accessing, loading, and processing - not at the expense of your computer.

 High-resolution raster processing can be timely and computationally intensive.
-Capture technology, like satellite and aerial imagery, continue to develop, becoming more sophisticated with each technological generation.
+Capture technology, like satellite and aerial imagery, continues to develop, becoming more sophisticated with each technological generation.
 Now, traditional rasters are being rivaled by MRF, a new raster format, one that lies - not in space with the satellites - but in the cloud.

 Cloud compatibility is increasing in popularity.
 On a global scale, business models are starting to incorporate cloud environments because it saves money, improves performance, and reduces storage demand; allowing companies to outsource their resources and data in a safe way.